rarebreed/protean-service/retro/docs/combat.md

 **TODO** What are the game mechanics for this?

+Motivation provides a defense against morale loss.
+Individually, or as a group, if morale drops, then the will to fight drops to 0, and no offensive moves can be taken, only moves for defense.
+If morale drops to 0, then the character or unit has only self-preservation in mind.

 ### Mental state

 Some people are just more aggressive or violent than others.
 Others are just more scrappy, and have a love of fighting.